golaraa-cerebras/line-cerebras/CONTRIBUTING.md

 - **Source code:** `line/` contains the implementation
 - **Tests:** `tests/` contains the unit tests with a guide to writing tests below.
 - **Examples:** `examples/` contains examples of how to use the SDK.
+- **Example Integrations:** `example_integrations/` contains examples of how 3rd party providers manage to integrate with our Line SDK.

+  > [!NOTE]
+  > These examples are developed and maintained by our partners.

 ## Python Version Support